theirish81/lessons/akka-fundamentals/akka-1/README.md

 * An actor does one thing at a time.
 The second RunCmd message won't be executed until the first is complete;
 * Actors instances are stateful, and because of the previous point, there's no risk of a race condition over the resources;
 * Actors have a mailbox that will store incoming messages as they are busy doing their job;
 * Actors and message delivery are asynchronous by design.
-Akka provides shortcuts to simplify a request / response pattern;
-but it has to be used very carefully;
+Akka provides shortcuts to simplify a request / response pattern but it has to be used very carefully.
+We will dive into this later;
 * Actors are awesome

+##Notes
+The code is heavily commented, so it is a reference on its own.